karthik-gupta91/NagWeather/README.md

  - Observes the ViewModel for updates.
  - Displays suggestions and weather data to the user.
  - Sends user interactions (e.g., type text) to the ViewModel.
+ - Components:
+    1. ContentView

 ## Flow Breakdown:

  ### User Search:

   1. The user starts typing the name of a city.
   2. A search API is called to provide suggestions based on the input.

  ### Suggestion Selection:

   1. When the user clicks on a suggestion, the selected location's weather data is fetched via the Weather API.

  ### Data Storage:

   1. The fetched weather data is saved in a local directory.

  ### Subsequent Requests:

   1. If the user selects the same city again:
      - Check the cache for existing weather data.
      - Validate if the data has expired based on a predefined expiration time.
   2. If valid data exists: Retrieve and display it from the cache.
   3. If expired or missing: Fetch fresh data from the Weather API, update the cache, and display it.

 ## Getting Started

  ### Prerequisites

   - A valid API key from weatherapi.com
   - A Mac running macOS Sonoma 14.5
   - Xcode 15.4

  ### Installation

   1. Clone or download the project to your local machine
   2. Open the project in Xcode
   3. Replace `YOURAPIKEY` with your valid weatherapi.com API key in `AppConstants.swift`
   4. Run the simulator

  ### Working
   1. Open the application
   2. Search for any location in the world
   3. Select city from the suggestion list
   4. Weather will be displayed

 ### Screenshot

 <img width="386" alt="Screenshot 2024-12-05 at 4 05 41 PM" src="https://github.com/user-attachments/assets/5b7c52f7-58a6-4b0f-b6af-59ffe9a734a0">
 <img width="379" alt="Screenshot 2024-12-05 at 4 05 54 PM" src="https://github.com/user-attachments/assets/cb4341e4-ee58-4791-873a-9dabc77f10f0">
 <img width="377" alt="Screenshot 2024-12-05 at 4 06 04 PM" src="https://github.com/user-attachments/assets/2e77fa6a-148a-411b-8294-054e2727f102">
 <img width="372" alt="Screenshot 2024-12-05 at 4 06 15 PM" src="https://github.com/user-attachments/assets/209c45d0-3da8-427b-a818-713a3ea2b88e">

 ### TestCoverageReport

 <img width="1512" alt="Screenshot 2024-12-05 at 4 04 20 PM" src="https://github.com/user-attachments/assets/78104b8a-7048-40a8-af2b-4902b4cf2d46">